Module: DatabaseCommandCounter

 Examples:

-Enable Database command counting
+Enable Redis command counting (recommended user-facing API)

 DatabaseCommandCounter.reset